romainberger/shop/README.md

 Creates a new Prestashop project with:

-    shop new <directory>
+    shop new <directory> [version]

     # example:
     shop new
-    # Download the framework in the current directory
+    # Download the framework (stable version) in the current directory

     shop new new-store
     # Download the framework in a new directory `new-store`

-Download the latest stable version of PrestaShop in the current directory or in a subdirectory if you provide the name as argument.
+Download the latest stable version (1.5) of PrestaShop in the current directory or in a subdirectory if you provide the name as argument.

+Even if the 1.6 version is not out yet you can create new projects with this version by passing the version as an argument:

+    shop new 1.6
+    # Create a new project in the current directory with Prestashop 1.6

+    shop new new-store 1.6
+    # Create a new project in a new directory `new-store` with the version 1.6

 **Note**: Shop can work with an existing PrestaShop project, all you need is to initialize the Shop project (see [Initialization](https://github.com/romainberger/shop/#initialization) below)